andreas-wagner-dev/object-oriented-learning-journey/blog/ui/Classic-DDD-vs-OOP-UI-Persistence-FINAL.md

 ---

-## 3. UI of Objects
+## 3. UI Bilder of Objects

 **Principle:**
 - The business object (AccountNumber) does not expose getters/setters.
-- Instead, it delegates representation (UI, HTML, XML, etc.) to separate Exporter/Builder objects via an interface.
+- Instead, it delegates representation (UI, HTML, XML, etc.) to separate Exporter-/Import-`Builder` objects via an `interface`.
 - This isolates the business object from its representations and keeps it pure and maintainable.

 ### Diagram